- for Ultimate Rewards users96

 - Great Earning Potential: You’ll earn two points for every dollar spent on all travel and dining purchases, and one point per dollar for everything else.

-- Big Sign-Up Bonus: This card offers a lucrative 50,000 points sign-up bonus, as well as an extra 5,000 points for adding an authorized user.
+- Big Sign-Up Bonus: This card offers a lucrative 60,000 points sign-up bonus.

 - Transfer Partners: The Ultimate Rewards program offers several great airline and hotel transfer partners.
 Popular airline options include United Airlines and Air France, and great hotel chains include Hyatt and Marriott.